TheMarkitecht/slim/README.md

 ## Features of This Version:

-* This initial version has proven usable in applications.
+* This version has proven usable in applications.
+* Accepts comments, subcommands, variable substitution, etc. in class definition.
+* 3 modes of outside access selectable for each instance variable: read/write, read only, or private.
+* Multiple inheritance, with all base classes' methods accessible, not just those of the right-most base class.
+* Apps can check for inheritance (direct or indirect) from a given ancestor class.
+* Comprehensive automated test suite, with asserts and basic speed benchmarks.
+* Clean, crisp fundamental concepts and nomenclature.
+* Implementation is heavily commented.

 ## Requirements: